plone/guillotina/docs/source/installation/configuration.md

 - `postgresql`
 - `cockroach`

+### Cockroach

-Both have configurations that are identical.
-Cockroach has an additional `isolation_level` configuration which defaults to `snapshot`.
+Both postgres and cockroach have configurations that are identical; however, Cockroach has an additional `isolation_level` configuration which defaults to `snapshot`.
 See https://www.cockroachlabs.com/docs/transactions.html

+It is recommended that you use the `lock` transaction strategy with Cockroach which requires etcd.

 ## Static files